fkirc/secure-zip-notes/README.md

 The [backlog](BACKLOG.md) contains a list of potential tasks and features for future releases of Secure Zip Notes.

 ## Copyright
-You are allowed to download this code for personal usage.
+You are free to download this code for personal usage.
 You must not redistribute this app or any modified version of this app in the Google Play Store or any other App Store.
 The `simplefilesync` subfolder is licenced separately under the MIT license.